WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---
 ## Downloads
 ###
-Download links are in the #links channel in the Discord [Server](https://discord.gg/3nkzu5dk2X)
+Link is in the #links channel in the Discord [Server](https://discord.gg/3nkzu5dk2X)

 ---
 ## FAQ
 -